European car sales show little sign of upturn

 In Italy, Europe's fourth-largest market, car sales fell 7.9 percent in May, although the drop was less steep than a 10.8 percent fall in April.

-In Spain, sales fell 2.6 percent in May, a month after recording their first year-on-year gain since last August, the Spanish car industry association said on Monday.
+In Spain, they fell 2.6 percent in May, a month after recording their first year-on-year gain since last August, the Spanish car industry association said on Monday.

-Europe-wide car registrations rose in April for the first time in 19 months, helped by extra sales days as Easter holidays fell earlier than in 2012.
+Europe-wide car registrations had risen in April for the first time in 19 months, helped by extra sales days as Easter holidays fell earlier than in 2012.

 After five years of contraction, embattled carmakers are desperate for an end to the slump.

-Many are counting on a regional fall no greater than 5 percent this year, helped by a favourable basis of comparison with the very weak second half of 2012.
+Many are counting on a regional fall no greater than 5 percent this year, helped by a favorable basis of comparison given the very weak second half of 2012.

-In Spain, one of the markets hit hardest by Europe's debt crisis and the government's belt-tightening response, May's modest sales drop was tempered by government subsidies.
-The same incentives helped deliver April's 10.8 percent surge.
+In Spain, one of the markets hit worst by Europe's debt crisis and the government's belt-tightening response, May's modest sales drop was tempered by government subsidies.
+The same incentives had helped deliver April's 10.8 percent surge.

 Among major brands, sales slides of 46 percent for Renault (RENA.PA) and 17.3 percent for Volkswagen (VOWG_p.DE) led the Spanish decline.